-The festival of the resurrection, which is called Easter.
-This is the most important annual Christian festival, which is preceded by the long fast (Lent) which lasts for forty days before Easter Sunday.
-This festival commemorates the return of the Messiah (peace be upon him) or his resurrection after his crucifixion, two days after his death - according to their claims.
+1. The festival of the resurrection, which is called Easter: this is the most important annual Christian festival, which is preceded by the long fast (Lent) which lasts for forty days before Easter Sunday.
+This festival commemorates the return of the Messiah, may Allaah exalt his mention, or his resurrection after his crucifixion, two days after his death - according to their claims.
 It marks the end of many different kinds of rituals, which include:

-- 1. The onset of the long fast of Lent, which lasts for forty days before Easter Sunday.
-They start fasting on a Wednesday known as Ash Wednesday, where ash is placed on the foreheads of those present and they repeat the words, "From dust we came and to dust we shall return." - 2.
-Fifty days after Easter Sunday, they end with the Feast of Pentecost or Whitsuntide. - 3.
-The Week of Sorrows (or Holy Week), which is the last week of the fasting period of Lent, which refers to the events that led up to the death and resurrection of Jesus (peace be upon him) as they claim. - 4.
+The onset of the long fast of Lent, which lasts for forty days before Easter Sunday.
+They start fasting on a Wednesday known as Ash Wednesday, where ash is placed on the foreheads of those present and they repeat the words: "From dust we came and to dust we shall return."

+Fifty days after Easter Sunday, they end with the Feast of Pentecost or Whitsuntide.

+The Week of Sorrows (or Holy Week), which is the last week of the fasting period of Lent, which refers to the events that led up to the death and resurrection of Jesus, may Allaah exalt his mention - as they claim.

 Palm Sunday, which is the Sunday before Easter.
-This is a commemoration of the triumphal entry of the Messiah into Jerusalem. - 5.
-Maundy Thursday, which is a commemoration of the Last Supper of the Messiah, and his arrest and imprisonment. - 6.
-Good Friday ("the Friday of Grief"), which is the Friday before Easter, which refers to the death of Jesus on the cross or so they claim. - 7.
+This is a commemoration of the triumphal entry of the Messiah into Jerusalem.

+Maundy Thursday, which is a commemoration of the Last Supper of the Messiah, and his arrest and imprisonment.

+Good Friday ("the Friday of Grief"), which is the Friday before Easter, which refers to the death of Jesus on the cross - or so they claim.

 Easter Saturday (the "Saturday of Light"), which comes before Easter and refers to the death of the Messiah.
 It is a day of watching and waiting for the resurrection of the Messiah on Easter Sunday.
 The Easter festivities conclude with the Thursday of Ascension, when the story of the Messiah's ascension into heaven is recited in all the churches.
-They have different kinds of celebrations and festivals, according to the different denominations in different Christian countries.
-The Thursday and Friday before Easter are known as the Great Thursday and the Great Friday, as was mentioned by Shaykh al-Islam Ibn Taymiyah (may Allaah have mercy on him).
-This is the Thursday (al-Khamees) referred to in the book of al-Haafiz al-Dhahabi (may Allaah have mercy on him): Tashbeeh al-Khasees bi Ahl al-Khamees.
+They have different kinds of celebrations and festivals, according to the denominations in different Christian countries.
+The Thursday and Friday before Easter are known as the Great Thursday and the Great Friday, as was mentioned by Shaykh al-Islaam Ibn Taymiyyah, may Allaah have mercy on him.
+This is the Thursday (al-Khamees) referred to in the book of al-Haafidh ath-Thahabi, may Allaah have mercy on him, Tashbeeh al-Khasees bi Ahl al-Khamees.
 This Thursday is the last day of their fast, and is also known as the Thursday of the Table or the Feast of the Table.
-It is mentioned in Soorat al-Maa'idah where Allaah says (interpretation of the meaning):

-"'Eesaa (Jesus), son of Maryam (Mary), said: "O Allaah, our Lord!
-Send us from the heaven a table spread (with food) that there may be for us - for the first and the last of us - a festival and a sign from You..." [al-Maa'idah 5:114]
+It is mentioned in Soorat al-Maa'idah, where Allaah The Almighty Says (what means): {Eesaa [Jesus], son of Maryam [Mary], said: "O Allaah, our Lord!
+Send us from the heaven a table spread [with food] that there may be for us - for the first and the last of us - afestival and a sign from You..."
+[Qur'aan 5:114]